marcov/tech-notes/docs/Lang-CXX/memory-model.md

 ```

 you force the compiler to always do a memory access (the three stores gets
-folder into a single store of imm.
+folded into a single store of imm.
 3).

 ---